ShivaMahaur1/Notezy/README.md

 ## ✨ Overview

-**Notezy** is a web application designed to help students quickly understand and engage with large amounts of text.
+**StudyAi** is a web application designed to help students quickly understand and engage with large amounts of text.
 It provides AI-generated summaries and quiz questions that make studying faster, smarter, and more effective.

 Whether you’re reviewing class notes or preparing for exams, Notezy is your go-to study assistant.